ChenLiu-1996/CitationMap/README.md

 2. `An attempt has been made to start a new process before the current process has finished its bootstrapping phase.`

     - In this case, you might want to write your script slightly differently.
-See [Issue](https://github.com/ChenLiu-1996/CitationMap/issues/4#issuecomment-2257572672) solved by [dk-liang](https://github.com/dk-liang).
+See [Issue #4](https://github.com/ChenLiu-1996/CitationMap/issues/4#issuecomment-2257572672) solved by [dk-liang](https://github.com/dk-liang).
       ```
       from citation_map import generate_citation_map

       def main():
           # This is my Google Scholar ID.
 Replace this with your ID.
           scholar_id = '3rDjnykAAAAJ'
           generate_citation_map(scholar_id)

       if __name__ == '__main__':
           import multiprocessing
           multiprocessing.freeze_support()
           main()
       ```

 ## Changelog
 [![Star History Chart](https://api.star-history.com/svg?repos=ChenLiu-1996/CitationMap&type=Date)](https://star-history.com/#ChenLiu-1996/CitationMap&Date)